 So I got into the miles / points “game” (again) about 4 years ago.
 We have a bi-annual family reunion, and when it was decided that the 2014 version was going to be in Lake Tahoe, I knew that 8 cross-country plane tickets were going to be fairly expensive, and it was time to finally get serious about miles and points collecting.

-But before I took that trip out to Reno (which actually just happened recently), Carolyn and I took a getaway trip down to Miami.
+But before I took that trip out to Reno (READ: Finally putting all those miles and points to good use: 2014 family vacation), Carolyn and I took a getaway trip down to Miami.
 My parents came down to watch the kids, and it was really the first time in 15 years of marriage that we had been able to get away for more than a day or so.